 One moving and one static obstacle

-In this example, the first obstacle is a moving obstacle and the second obstacle is a static obstacle.
-If the distance of the agent is high, then it can select the velocity vector in the line to the target position.
-After that, if it gets closer the obstacles, it selects a velocity vector that results a maneuver next to the static obstacle because the corresponding probability is higher.
+In this example, the first obstacle is a moving obstacle, and the second obstacle is a static obstacle.
+If the agent is at a considerable distance, it can select a velocity vector in line with the target position.
+After that, if it gets closer to the obstacles, it selects a velocity vector that results in a manoeuvre next to the static obstacle because the corresponding probability is higher.
 The results of the velocity selection, in this case, are depicted in Figure 9.
-The path of the robot is presented with a black line.
+The path of the robot is presented as a black line.

-In that case, the uncertainties of the obstacles are not the same as in the previous example, the static obstacle has a smaller uncertainty during the whole motion, as is presented in Figure 10.
-It can be detected that in the first step, the difference between the uncertainties of the obstacles is not significant.
-It is generated because the moving obstacle has a small magnitude of velocity and the distances between the obstacles and the robot are the same at the first step.
+In this example, the uncertainties of the obstacles are not the same as in the previous example because the static obstacle has a smaller uncertainty throughout the motion, as presented in Figure 10.
+It can be seen that in the first step, the difference between the obstacles’ uncertainties is not significant.
+This is because the moving obstacle has a small magnitude of velocity and the distances between the obstacles and the robot are the same at the first step.